zKiwiko/Toriel-IDE/README.md

 # Toriel-IDE

-An IDE for GPC Scripting, written in C++ using the Qt and KDE Frameworks.
+An IDE for GPC Scripting, written in C++ using the Qt Framework.
+Toriel offers multiple features developers love as seen below;

 ## Features
 * IntelliSense